-A captivating landing screen (which is the main navigation page) that draws users in and guides them easily through your app could be the difference between user engagement and being deleted.
-Vivid colors, videos, animation, and simple content that evoke emotions, as well as structured sections and clear call-to-action, all work together to maximize conversions.
+A captivating landing screen (main navigation page) that draws users in and easily guides them through your app could be the difference between user engagement and being deleted.

 Inviting user personalization or customization of the app’s appearance has also been shown to increase conversions.
-Keeping the landing screen lively yet uncomplicated with simplified navigation that makes it effortless to stay connected is essential.
+It is essential to keep the mobile app screen lively yet uncomplicated with simplified navigation so users can effortlessly stay connected.

 The Bottom Line…

 When done right, your app and your brand will be loved by potentials and customers alike.
-If you have any questions about designing a mobile app or this article, we’d love to be a sounding board for you and are here to help in any way we can.
+If you have any questions about designing a mobile app, app functionality, or this article, we’d love to be a sounding board for you.
+We are here to help in any way we can.
 Please don’t hesitate to reach out.
 877.377.SWIP